0x1d/dbox/docs/YakOS.md

 locally, as well as in town.

 ## Interoperability
-purpose
+- purpose
-persistence
+- persistence
-connectivity
+- connectivity
-processing
+- processing
-identification
+- identification
-authorization
+- authentication & authorization